This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Documents uncovered in 2013 showed that Georgia-Pacific paid 18 scientists $16 million in total to come up with the desired results.
 Ultimately, a court ordered the company to turn over the documents and expose the fraud attempt.

 Asbestos Lawsuits Against Bestwall Gypsum and Georgia-Pacific

 After years of exposure, workers and others began to file lawsuits against Bestwall Gypsum and Georgia Pacific.
 Thousands of asbestos-related lawsuits came flooding in from sick people who discovered they had been exposed through these companies or their products.

 One famous case against Bestwall and Georgia-Pacific came from Merlin Olsen, a mesothelioma victim, retired NFL player, and actor.
 In 2009, Olsen received a diagnosis of mesothelioma.
 He blamed time spent around products made by Georgia Pacific and Bestwall.

 As a young teen, Olsen worked as a manual laborer.
 Later, he worked at NBC as a broadcaster and on television sets as an actor.
 In each occupation, Olsen claimed he had been exposed to asbestos products.

-Unfortunately, Olsen passed away before he could settle the case; however, his wife continued the claim in his name and reached a settlement agreement in 2011.
+Unfortunately, Olsen passed away before he could settle the case.
+His wife continued the claim in his name and reached a settlement agreement in 2011.

-A mesothelioma lawyer can help you file a lawsuit to get the compensation you need.
-Navigating the legal system can be complicated, confusing, and challenging; however, your chances of success increase with professional guidance.Get Your FREE Mesothelioma Packet
+A mesothelioma lawyer can help you determine if you have a case and take you through the next steps.
+Navigating the legal system can be complicated, confusing, and challenging Your chances of success increase with this professional guidance.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster